 Measure levels of testosterone or estradiol, luteinizing hormone, and follicle-stimulating hormone.

 Do a bone age x-ray as part of initial evaluation.

-Pituitary imaging and genetic testing may be done to diagnose cause.
+Pituitary imaging, pelvic ultrasonography in girls, and genetic testing may be done to diagnose cause.

 Hormone therapy may be indicated to induce puberty or as long-term replacement.